EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Taunt (28)

-{% hint style="info" %}
+!!! info
       Immune to Taunt, denoted by special attack 28 or "i" (old code), prevents the NPC from taunted by players.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |